What Happens When Your Doctor Doesn't Take Your Insurance Anymore

 "I urge you, "Drop the Plan, not the doctor."

-She thought it was kind of poetic justice to beat the insurance company at their own game.
+As she sat down, Mary thought it was kind of poetic justice, beating the insurance company at their own game.

 Network To Explain The Options